Counselling

 Suzanne O'Leary person centred counsellor psychotherapist brighton and hove

 I am a warm, compassionate counsellor with particular experience of supporting women survivors of domestic violence, sexual abuse, adverse childhood experiences and toxic relationships.
-I offer a calm, non-judgemental space to help to you to explore and understand the impact of your experiences and begin to navigate a way forward.
+I offer a trauma-informed, non-judgemental space to help you to understand the impact of your experiences and begin to navigate a way forward.

-I am trained as a person-centred counsellor, which is a humanistic approach to therapy, rooted in the idea that within the context of a safe and trusting relationship, a person can begin to heal from painful experiences and re-build a sense of self-worth, safety and trust in themselves and their interactions with others.
+I am trained as a person-centred counsellor, which is a humanistic approach to therapy, rooted in the idea that within the context of a safe and trusting relationship, a person can begin to heal from painful experiences.

 I believe that something profound happens when we are truly listened to, and counselling offers a unique space for a person to feel seen, heard and understood as they explore their inner world, without judgement.
 When we understand and accept ourselves, we can begin to feel hope again.

-I believe that we all have the inner wisdom and resources that we need to heal from painful experiences, but trauma can mean that we stay stuck in survival mode, where we repeat patterns or unhelpful coping mechanisms, or struggle to cope with new situations, or even face the day.
+I believe that we all have the inner wisdom and resources that we need to heal from painful experiences, but trauma can mean that we stay stuck in survival mode, where we repeat patterns or unhelpful coping mechanisms, such as anxiety, intrusive thoughts or compulsive behaviour.

 “The curious paradox is that when I accept myself just as I am, then I can change” – Carl Rogers.